How are Stock Appreciation Rights Taxed?

 First, let’s talk about what they are:

-Stock appreciation rights give you the right to cash in on the *increase* in the value of your company’s shares from the grant date… with no exercise cost.
+Stock appreciation rights (SARs) give you the right to benefit from the increase in your company’s share price between the grant date and the date you choose to exercise… with no exercise cost.

 And while I know that sounds awfully similar to RSUs at a first glance… hone in on the wording: you get rights to the increase, not the decrease.